CRMPickers logoCRMPickers

 Pipedrive reporting

-• Cleaner for pipeline, stages, activities, and forecasts
+• Cleaner for stage health, deal aging, activities, and forecast review

-• Better for managers who need simple visibility across mixed sales motions
+• Better for managers who oversee several sales motions at once

-• Useful when revenue operations wants stable CRM fields
+• Useful when revenue operations needs stable CRM fields and integrations

-• Less specialized for call coaching and outbound productivity diagnostics
+• Less specialized for diagnosing call quality, sequence performance, and communication volume

 Close reporting

-• Helps leaders see whether prospecting effort creates opportunities
+• Helps show whether outreach effort is creating qualified opportunities

-• Less broad if the business wants a general CRM reporting layer
+• Less broad if executives need a general CRM reporting layer across the full customer lifecycle

 Integrations and API